Intenzo21/simplified-FAT/README.md

 ## 2. Interface

 The complete public interface of the file system for this virtual disk is the following:

 * **void format()** - Creates the initial structure on the virtual disk, writing the FAT and the root directory into the virtual disk

 * **MyFILE * myfopen ( const char * filename, const char * mode )** - Opens a file on the virtual disk and manages a buffer for it of size **BLOCKSIZE**, mode may be either “r” for read-only or “w” for read/write/append (default “w”)

 * **void myfclose ( MyFILE * stream )** - Closes the file, writes out any blocks not written to disk

-int myfgetc ( MyFILE * stream )
- Returns the next byte of the open file, or EOF (EOF == -1)  Steps: o assign a variable which holds the current block number o check whether the block number is EOC or the file is in read mode and return if not o if the writer pointer has reached BLOCKSIZE
+* **int myfgetc ( MyFILE * stream )** - Returns the next byte of the open file, or EOF (EOF == -1)

-- get next buffer block number from the FAT block chain
-- copy the virtual disk data to the buffer block used for reading
-- reset character writer pointer o return the read character and increment write pointer void myfputc ( int b, MyFILE * stream )
- Writes a byte to the file.
-Depending on the write policy, either writes the disk block containing the written byte to disk, or waits until block is full  Steps: o return if the file is in read mode o if the write pointer is BLOCKSIZE
+* **void myfputc ( int b, MyFILE * stream )** - Writes a byte to the file.
+Depending on the write policy, either writes the disk block containing the written byte to disk, or waits until block is full

-- get the next unused block
-- assign the next FAT entry to point to the next unused block
-- reset the write pointer to the beginning of the stream
-- write the stream buffer to the virtual disk
-- clean the buffer data
-- assign the next unused block to buffer o write the character to the file and increment the write pointer position void mymkdir ( const char * path )
- The function creates a new directory, using path, e.g. mymkdir (“/first/second/third”) creates directory “third” in parent dir “second”, which is a subdir of directory “first”, and “first is a sub directory of the root directory
+* **void mymkdir ( const char * path )** - The function creates a new directory, using path, e.g. mymkdir(“/first/second/third”) creates directory “third” in parent dir “second”, which is a subdir of directory “first”, and “first is a sub directory of the root directory

-char ** mylistdir (const char * path)
- Lists the content of a directory and returns a list of strings, where the last element is NULL
+* **char ** mylistdir (const char * path)** - Lists the content of a directory and returns a list of strings, where the last element is NULL

-void mychdir ( const char * path )
- The function changes the current directory into an existing directory, using path, e.g. mkdir (“/first/second/third”) creates directory “third” in parent dir “second”, which is a subdir of directory “first”, and “first is a sub directory of the root directory
+* **void mychdir ( const char * path )** - The function changes the current directory into an existing directory, using path, e.g. mkdir (“/first/second/third”) creates directory “third” in parent dir “second”, which is a subdir of directory “first”, and “first is a sub directory of the root directory

 * **void myremove ( const char * path )** - Removes an existing file, using path, e.g. myremove
 (“/first/second/third/testfile.txt”)